 Let’s face it; all the money you spend on air conditioning could go out the window if you don’t block that sun heat from entering your home.

-There are many ways to cool down your house and keep it from getting too hot inside.
+There are many ways to cool down your house and block the sun’s heat from windows.
 Some methods work better than others, but through comparison, you can decide which is right for you.

 1. Heat Reflective Window Blinds